-Hover your pointer over the large textDL2E is here! on this page for detailed information.
+Hover your pointer over the blue textDL2E is here! on this page for detailed information.

-If you didn't know, the original Time Warp film includes an alternate climax scene, which the Leland Corporation (alone) decided to cut out before producing the laserdiscs for their arcade version of DL2.
-An extended video file for the Dexter laserdisc replacement device adds this missing scene back in!
-Using Dexter as your video source, DL2E restores the animators' original game design where collecting all the magic items during the game will trigger the appearance of this alternate scene.
+The original Time Warp film includes an alternate climax scene, which the Leland Corporation (alone) decided to cut out before producing their DL2 laserdiscs.
+An extended video file for the Dexter laserdisc replacement adds this missing scene back in!
+With Dexter, DL2E restores the animators' original game design where collecting all the magic items during the game will trigger the appearance of this alternate scene.
 More details on this are below.

 QUESTIONS SO FAR?
 Hover your pointer for answers...